-PCSOs are required to undergo a fitness test and a medical examination which will include a check of your Body Mass Index (BMI).
+PCSOs are required to undergo a fitness test and a medical examination and your BMI must be between 18 and 32.

 Please note you will need to complete 12 months in the role of PCSO before you can apply to become a Police Officer.
 This is due to the training commitment and the need for the Local Police Area to get a return on the investment in training.